pivot-access-ltd/bma-offline-docs/src/power-management-reference.md

 To cause IBM Z KVM partition guests to enlist, it’s necessary to manually put in the BMC information for each guest.
 MAAS can then detect the guest, enlist it, and boot it as necessary.
 [/tab]
 [tab version="snap-2.9,deb-2.9" view="CLI,UI"]
-MAAS 2.9 does not support IBM-Z.  To obtain IBM-Z support, please upgrade to MAAS version 3.0 or greater.
+MAAS 2.9 does not support IBM-Z.  To obtain a version of MAAS which supports IBM-Z, please upgrade to MAAS version 3.0 or greater.
 [/tab]
 [/tabs]